What are Primary Care Networks?

 - experience more satisfying work: each professional focusing on the tasks they do best

-- have greater influence on decisions made elsewhere in the health system
+- have a greater influence on decisions made elsewhere in the health system

 - be able to free up GP time to concentrate on patients with more complex needs